Uses: Coloured Egg Layer / Exhibition.

 Origin: Chile / South America.

 Bantam: Cock: 910g, Hen: 790g.

-Colours: Black, Black-Red, Blue, Blue-Red, Crele, Cuckoo, Golden Duckwing, Lavender, Pile, Silver Duckwing, Spangled, White (Standardised).
+Colours: Black, Black-Red, Blue, Blue-Red, Creole, Cuckoo, Golden Duckwing, Lavender, Pile, Silver Duckwing, Spangled, White (Standardised).

-Useful to Know: Called Araucana in America.
-When crossed with any other breed, the offspring lay a green / blue egg.
+Useful to Know: What we call Rumpless Araucanas are called ‘Araucanas’ in America.
+To confuse matters further, what the British call Araucanas are called ‘Americaunas’ in the Americas.
+When crossed with any other breed, the offspring will lay a green/blue egg.

 Photo: Duckwing Tufted Rumpless Araucana owned by Colin Booth.

-The different names in America started with the two governing bodies: The American Poultry Association (APA) and the American Bantam Association (ABA) who now work in harmony with one another.
+The different names in America started with the two governing bodies: The American Poultry Association (APA) and the American Bantam Association (ABA), who now work in harmony.
 The ABA standardised the Araucana in 1965 and allowed rumpless and tailed types in bantams with and without ear tufts.
 The APA admitted rumpless types with ear tufts in 1976.
-The tailed types were then standardised as Americaunas in the early 1980’s when the standards were harmonised.
+The tailed types were then standardised as Americaunas in the early 1980s when they harmonised the standards.

 If birds with good ear tufts on both sides are bred, few chicks will hatch due to the lethal gene combination.
 Breed birds without ear tufts or birds with small or only one ear tufts with birds with good ear tufts to get good hatch rates.

 Rumpless Araucanas are required by the British Poultry Standard to have beards.
 In other countries, beards are also permitted, however in North America, they will be disqualified for having them.
 The original birds also had single combs which are now a disqualification at shows so must be avoided.